FunLife, a Japan-based sports, and fitness technology solutions company, develops Fitris.

 Exercise Using Blocks, Tetris Blocks!

-As the set of images shown in this article tell you, Fitris kind of turns the body into a physical controller.
+As the set of images shown in this article tells you, Fitris kind of turns the body into a physical controller.
 No, you don’t bend your hips or do anything too gaudy to move or twist individual blocks.
 Instead, there are a couple of specific actions that you can do to replace the standard controls of a Tetris game, which FunLife officially lists as the following:

 - Left or right punch moves the block left or right